University of Reading cookie policy

 Areas of interest

 My research focuses on Argentine literature and culture, with a particular emphasis on ideas of nationhood and relationships between history and literature.
 I am currently working on the representation of historical narratives in Argentine museums and the representation of history in cultural production for children.
-I have also recently be involved in a research collaboration with Red Puna, an organisation in the north-west of Argentina.
+I have also recently been involved in a research collaboration with Red Puna, an organisation in the north-west of Argentina.

 I have published a monograph on rewritings of independence in contemporary Argentine literature, exploring the relationship between history, politics and literature in a corpus of six texts.
 I have also written on literary representations of the Falklands/Malvinas conflict within Argentina.